github/docs/content/github/finding-security-vulnerabilities-and-errors-in-your-code/troubleshooting-the-codeql-workflow.md

 ---
 title: Troubleshooting the CodeQL workflow
 shortTitle: Troubleshooting CodeQL
-intro: 'If you''re having problems with {% data variables.product.prodname_code_scanning %}, you can troubleshoot by using these tips for resolving issues.'
+intro: 'If you\'re having problems with {% data variables.product.prodname_code_scanning %}, you can troubleshoot by using these tips for resolving issues.'
 product: '{% data reusables.gated-features.code-scanning %}'
 redirect_from:
   - /github/finding-security-vulnerabilities-and-errors-in-your-code/troubleshooting-code-scanning